Sorry, you need to enable JavaScript to visit this website.

 The BSO must also follow other applicable requirements in the law, including developing and submitting a proposed battery stewardship plan and implementing the plan once DOEE approves it.

 Call2Recycle submitted a proposed battery stewardship plan for DOEE review on December 30, 2022.
 DOEE made the plan available for public review and comment for 30 days as required by law.
-Call2Recycle resubmitted the proposed plan to DOEE on May 1 and DOEE is reviewing the revised plan.
+DOEE approved the revised plan Call2Recycle submitted on August 4, 2023.

 Legislative and Regulatory Update